redsanket/spark/external/storm/guide/security/index.rst

 multi-tenant Storm, we do not plan on installing any credentials for individuals on the cluster.
 You will have to transmit those credentials with the topology.

-There are numerous services used at Yahoo that require authentication to be able to access them.
+There are numerous services used at Oath that require authentication to be able to access them.
 We are working on proper solutions and examples for many of these.
 If you need more of them, please mention it when `on-boarding <../onboarding>`_ or `file a yo/ystorm-request <http://yo/ystorm-request>`_